google/WebFundamentals/src/_langs/en/shows/google-io/2015/polymer.markdown

 Addy Osmani; Eric Bidelman; Matthew McNulty; Taylor Savage

 The latest version of Polymer is fast and lean.
-Learn how teams at Google have successfully launched sites using Polymer and the latest platform APIs: Web Animations, Service Workers for offline and push notifications, and material design.
+Learn how teams at Google have successfully launched sites using Polymer and the latest platform APIs: Web Animations, service workers for offline and push notifications, and material design.
 And if you're new to Polymer we'll show you how to get started building mobile-first apps.